tckmn/snowman-lang/doc/snowman.md

   codes)
 - (one or more digits): store literal number

 Literal arrays don't exist.
-You can create an array and push to them with letter operators.
+You can create empty arrays with `""` and push to them with letter operators.

 ## Letter operators